vectortree/cloud-drive-sharing-manager-app/README.md

 ### Main Login Page
 <center><img src = "https://user-images.githubusercontent.com/78739450/194716972-8448549f-ec45-4ae0-b359-28d198063134.png" width = "60%" height = "60%"/></center>

-_This page is the first page of our website for login, and users can see the app logo and the login button for each of the cloud drive services (i.e., Google Cloud Drive and Microsoft OneDrive)._
+_This page is the first page of our website for login, and users can see the app logo and the login button for each of the cloud drive services (i.e., Google Drive and Microsoft OneDrive)._

 ### User Profile
 <center><img src = "https://user-images.githubusercontent.com/78739450/194717092-a4c90817-86ce-414f-9030-5bb697cd0d17.png" width = "60%" height = "60%"/></center>